goldenjg/merge_file_double_lookup/README.md

-This compares 2 files and makes a comprehensive list of both based on the key field and makes corresponding columns with values from each of the files it puts missing where it exists in the complete list but not in one of the files it's similar to what 2 vlookups would look like in Excel
-- one from list 1 to 2 and one from list 2 to 1
+This compares 2 files and makes a comprehensive list of both based on the key field and makes corresponding columns with values from each of the files it puts missing where it exists in the complete list but not in one of the files it's similar to what 2 vlookups would look like in Excel, one from list 1 to 2 and one from list 2 to 1

 File 1